ros2/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 #.
 Create it within the organization system intended for internal use only.
 #.
 Generate/modify desired enclaves bearing in mind that:

-    A. Not all the generated enclaves should be embarked into all target devices.
+    * Not all the generated enclaves should be deployed to all target devices.
-    #.
-A reasonable way to proceed would be having one enclave per application, allowing for a separation of concerns.
+    * A reasonable way to proceed would be having one enclave per application, allowing for a separation of concerns.

 #.
 Ship ``public/`` alongside with corresponding ``enclaves/`` into the different remote production devices during setup.
 #.
 Keep and protect ``private/`` keys and/or certification requests in the organization.